muMAJJI/PD-estimation-for-low-default-portfolios/README.md

 # PD-estimation-for-low-default-portfolios
-This project explores the Pluto &amp; Tasche method to estimate the probability of default for low default portfolios
+This project explores the Pluto & Tasche method for estimating the probability of default in low-default portfolios.